 The Child Development and Teacher Education (CD&TE) Department serves a diverse group of students.
 Hundreds of students are enrolled in transfer level courses that fulfill requirements for CSU and UC.
-Additionally, the CD&TE Department serves as the primary education/training resource for ECE professionals in Sonoma County seeking to meet the educational requirements of Community Care Licensing and the Commission on Teacher Credentialing.
+Additionally, the CD&TE Department serves as the primary education/training resource for ECE professionals in Sonoma County seeking to meet the educational requirements of Community Care Licensing and the Commission on Teacher Credentialing (Child Development Permits).

-The sections offered each semester support students with their educational endeavors.
-Over 3,000 students are served annually.
+The classes offered each semester support students with their educational endeavors.
 Additionally, the Sonoma County Child Care Workforce study conducted by First Five Sonoma and the Sonoma County Child Care Planning Council found that 81% of the ECE workforce in Sonoma has taken classes and recognize the department as the primary source for professional development in the field of early education and development.
+The department offers three degree programs: AA in Child Development, AST in Early Childhood Education, and AST in Elementary Education.
+We also have two certificates: Associate Teacher and Teacher.
+We offer all of the courses in our Associate Teacher certificate in both English and Spanish to support our county's bilingual workforce.

 The Children's Center serves approximately 100 children each year and provides a full developmental program.
 The funding is tied to a complex set of California Title 5 and 22 regulations and requirements.
 Extensive self-evaluations of program quality and documentation of children's developmental profiles are completed annually.
-Additionally, the program is monitored and evaluated by a number of outside agencies including: Early Education Support Division of the California Department of Education (CDE), California Department of Social Services (CDSS) Child Food and Nutrition Services, Sonoma County Fire Marshall, WestEd, and others.
-The Children's Center also serves as the primary practicum site for students enrolled in classes.
-Students from other programs including nursing, English, psychology also use the center as an observation site.
+Additionally, the program is monitored and evaluated by a number of outside agencies including: Early Education Support Division of the California Department of Education (CDE), California Department of Social Services (CDSS) Child Care and Development Division, Child Food and Nutrition Services

+(CACFP), Sonoma County Fire Marshall, WestEd, and others.
+The Children's Center also serves as the primary practicum site for students enrolled in Child Development classes.
+Students from other programs including Nursing, English, and Psychology also use the center as an observation site.
 Thousands of child observations are conducted each year in support of college class assignments.
-The curriculum of the program reflects best practices in early education.